25 Adorable Christmas Mason Jar Crafts You Can Make Today

-Create a gorgeous winter scene inside a sealed mason jar.
-Glue decorative trees and animals to the underside of the jar's lid, then fill the jar with liquid and glitter and seal shut.
-When you're done, you'll be able to shake the jar and watch the glitter fall over the scene.
+Create a gorgeous winter scene inside a sealed Mason jar.
+Glue decorative trees (like a DIY bottlebrush tree!) and animals to the underside of the jar's lid, then fill the jar with liquid and glitter and seal shut.
+When you're done making the Mason jar snow globes, you'll be able to shake the jar and watch the glitter fall over the scene.

 Snowman Cheesecakes in a Jar

 Did you know you can bake jars?
-You can -- and that's exactly how these little snowmen came to be, filled with delicious mini brownie cheesecakes (link to recipe is below).
+You can—and that's exactly how these little snowmen came to be, filled with delicious mini brownie cheesecakes or cookies in a jar.
 Once the cheesecakes cool, place the lids on the jars.
 Cut the toe from one baby sock, and wrap the cut end with twine.
 Glue pom-poms on each end of the twine.
 Slide the sock hat over the top jar.
 Make a cone with a piece of orange construction paper for the nose and glue to the jar, along with two black pom-poms for eyes.
 Stack on top of another jar.
 Embellish the bottom jar with a ribbon "scarf" tied around the lid and two pom-pom "buttons" in a matching color.

 Simple Snowman Jars

 Need to make gifts for a crowd?
-Try this easy-peasy snowman jar.
+Try this easy-peasy snowman Christmas Mason jar.

 Quick and Easy Dinner Kit

 For the busy friend who's always on the go, wrap up a worry-free weeknight dinner.
-Fill one jar with bow tie pasta and a second with homemade pesto, marinara, or other favorite sauce.
+Fill this Mason jar Christmas gift with bow tie pasta and a second with homemade pesto, marinara, or other favorite sauce.
 Add white yarn to colander holes to create a snowflake look.
 Finish with a festive bow and printable tag bearing holiday wishes.

 Mason Jar Planter